joygram/flowOSD/README.md

 * Fn+C
 * Fn+V

-flowOSD shows the current charge (discharge) rate of the battery.
-Also it allows you to control the following parameters:

-* Processor Boost Mode
-* Performance Mode Override (Turbo/Silent)
-* System Power Mode (Best Power Efficiency, Balanced, Best Performance)
-* Display Refresh Rate (these parameters are set depending on the power source - AC / DC)
-* Discrete GPU (you can turn it off to save battery life)

-Also flowOSD disables the touchpad when the laptop becomes a tablet.
+Also flowOSD disables the touchpad when the laptop becomes a tablet (is configurable).

 **Note:**